 Sales sounds like hard work.
-The sales rep driving around to call on all their customers.
+The sales rep driving to call on their customers.
 The call centre worker busting a gut to hit their sales target every day.
 Sales is also the guy stacking the shelf in the supermarket, and the woman on the make-up counter at the department store.
-On their feet all day trying to keep customers happy.
+On their feet all day keeping customers happy.

 No, working in “sales” isn’t a fun gig at all.
 It’s definitely uncool.
 It’s tough.
 It’s thankless.
 And it’s a grind and a hustle every day.

 But damn, it’s important, isn’t it?
 Because without sales, you have no business.